data-apis/array-api/spec/API_specification/type_promotion.md

 .. note::

-    Type codes are used here to keep tables readable, they are not part of the standard.
+    Type codes are used here to keep tables readable; they are not part of the standard.
-    In code, use the dtype objects specified in :ref:`data-types` (e.g., `int16` rather than `'i2'`).
+    In code, use the data type objects specified in :ref:`data-types` (e.g., `int16` rather than `'i2'`).

 ## Rules